 If the medium is made up of the three basic layers (physical, data linker and network), the added modules M_i can be the transport layer.
-If for instance the network is unreliable and generate N-Reset, then the transport protocol is of class 4.
+If for instance the network is unreliable and generates N-Reset, then the transport protocol is of class 4.
+For the protocol entities, the transport service is then a reliable medium.